mehulagg/gitlab/doc/development/licensing.md

 ## Encryption keys

-If your license was created in your local development or staging env for CustomersDot or LicenseDot, an environment variable called `GITLAB_LICENSE_MODE` with the value `test` needs to be set to use the correct decryption key.
+If your license was created in your local development or staging environment for Customers Portal or License App, an environment variable called `GITLAB_LICENSE_MODE` with the value `test` needs to be set to use the correct decryption key.

 Those projects are set to use a test license encryption key by default.